 For Your Puppy

 We start working with puppies at 8 weeks old because we know that the key socialization period is under 16 weeks old.
 Socialization is the most critical foundation you can provide your puppy.
-But in addition to that, our puppy training covers common puppy issues such as: soiling in the house, separation anxiety, chewing, stealing, digging, running away, guarding of food and toys, jumping up, fear of new things, fear of restraint and nipping.
+While socializing your puppy we lay an obedience foundation and teach common behaviors like sit, wait and come when called.
+We solve common puppy issues such as: soiling in the house, separation anxiety, chewing, stealing, digging, running away, guarding of food and toys, jumping up, fear of new things, fear of restraint and nipping.
 Our Fear Fear certified team can help your puppy grow into a happy and confident dog.

 We suggest videos by Dr. Sophia Yin and her book Perfect Puppy in Seven Days and Puppy Start Right: Foundation Training for the Companion Dog, by Dr. Kenneth Martin and Debbie Martin, to supplement what you learn during training.